kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 INFO:tensorflow:Model evaluation has completed!
 Visit TensorBoard for more information regarding your evaluation.
 ```

 Also, here are the some images of the last batch we plotted out.
 For completeness, I run the model a few times to get a few inaccurate results to show, which are quite interesting.
-Looking at the photos, I can see the photos aren't as conventional as the rest, which makes sense if the model doesn't predict it that well.
+Looking at the incorrectly predicted photos, I can see they aren't as conventional as the rest, which makes sense if the model doesn't predict it that well.

 #### Correct Predictions